Washington, DC – Congresswoman Barbara Comstock issued the following statement after the Farm Bill passed the House today by a vote of 213 to 211.

 Washington, DC – Congresswoman Barbara Comstock (R-VA-10) made the following statement after her legislation, H.R.
 1397, passed the Senate yesterday:

-Washington, DC – Congresswoman Barbara Comstock (R-VA) Project Safe Neighborhoods Grant Program Authorization Act, which would establish a grant program to provide resources to state and local entities to curb the rise in gang activity and violence passed the House today by a strong bipartisan vote of 394 to 13 to 2 and will now go to the President for his signature.
+Washington, DC – Congresswoman Barbara Comstock’s (R-VA) Project Safe Neighborhoods Grant Program Authorization Act, which would establish a grant program to provide resources to state and local entities to curb the rise in gang activity and violence passed the House today by a strong bipartisan vote of 394 to 13 to 2 and will now go to the President for his signature.

 In The News

 The U.S. House of Representatives on June 12 approved bipartisan legislation proposed by U.S. Rep. Steve Stivers (R-OH) that would target federal funds toward evidence-based prevention programs and activities for opioid use and mental health disorders.

 It’s time to promptly resolve sexual harassment issues affecting flight attendants and passengers, U.S. Rep. Barbara Comstock (R-VA) told 30 airline executives recently.